0xScratch/LFGHO-GHOShare/README.md

 - Users don't have to lock up capital; they can leverage their assets by borrowing against them.
 - When a user needs to delegate GHO to another user for an expense, they sign an EIP 2612 permit message with the details of the delegation.
 This can be submitted to the token contract to obtain the allowed amount without requiring the delegator to perform a transaction, making it easier/smooth and saving gas fees.
 - Incorporate a workflow system using account abstraction (AA)
-- Cost Splitting Templates for recurring expenses
+- Cost Splitting Templates for recurring expenses.

 ## Payments
 The protocol allows for a combination of transactions where the user can supply ETH as collateral, borrow GHO and switch and transfer the borrowed GHO into ETH, using 1inch.
 Here the user maintains 100% of their exposure to ETH while still utilising the GHO token for payments.